IanBoyanZhang/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Currently, we don't do extensive runs to optimize hyperparameters.
 There are a couple of popular hyperparameter optimization strategies, such as grid search, bayesian optimization, random search and gradient based optimization.
 Hopefully, in the near future, I would have enough bandwidth to explore these techniques in this or other ML problems.

+Model improvements: would love to try modified LeNet architecture as seen in other papers.
+Such as connect multiple pooling layer together.

 #### Appendix

 To run jupyter solution book on CarND EC2 clusters.